Carmen-Cai/FYP/README.md

 N.B.
 Validation and Test datasets follows the same address rule, with the folder name 'train' changed to 'val' or 'test'.

-## Codes: Saved in Github.
-1. The ECG Waveform Extraction Tool (PyCharm)
-2. The GAA-CNN model (CoLab)

 ## Checkpoints:
 saved in 'GAA data' and 'CNN data' repesctively.